 In every substance, there is an interparticle force of attraction acting between the particles.
 To break a substance we need to overcome this force.
 The strength of the force differs from one substance to another.

 When the particles of matter intermix on their own with each other, the phenomenon is called diffusion.
 For example, spreading of ink in water.

-- During diffusion, the particles are occupying the interparticle spaces.
+- During diffusion, the particles occupy the interparticle spaces.

 - The rate of diffusion increases with increase in the temperature, due to increase in kinetic energy of the particles.